79 Easy Backpacking Food Ideas

 Bobo’s Oat Bars

-A no-cook “breakfast” bar is a great grab-and-go option for any who want to streamline their morning routine.
-It can also be nice for people who don’t wake up hungry and like to wait a little bit before eating.
+A no-cook “breakfast” bar is a great grab-and-go option for anyone who wants to streamline their morning routine.
+It can also be nice for people who don’t wake up hungry and want to get a little hiking done before eating.
 We particularly like Bobo’s Oat Bars for breakfast, which pack 340+ calories into a 3oz bar.

 Instant Coffee